 Emphasise that the whole foot is placed on the step.
 Then the leg should be straightened when stepping up.
 Inform the subject that they may change the lead leg, if they so wish, at the start of a new stepping Level.
 Explain that the metronome begins at a slow pace.
 They should attempt to keep to the right rhythm throughout the test as the tempo increases.

 Providing the heart rate is below 80% max HR, and the RPE is below 14.
-The subject should continue stepping into Level II, a faster rate.
+The subject should continue stepping into Level II, at a faster rate.

 Re-record the HR and RPE at the end of Level II.